 Working with Families Affected by Child sexual exploitation

-This one day course is aimed at those working with parents/carers or families whose child is at risk of or affected by sexual exploitation (CSE).
+This one day course is aimed at those working with parents/carers and families whose child is at risk of or affected by sexual exploitation (CSE).

-Managers and frontline practitioners working with children, young people and their families, with an intermediate to advanced knowledge and understanding of child sexual exploitation.
+Managers and frontline practitioners working with children, young people and/or families in the statutory, voluntary or private sector, with an intermediate to advanced knowledge and understanding of child sexual exploitation.

 Course outcomes and learning objectives:

-- To consider the impact of CSE on the whole family
+- To consider the various ways that CSE can impact on the whole family

-- To explore case studies of parents going through the criminal justice system
+- To explore best practice example case studies of involving and working with the family

 Feedback for Working with Families Affected by Child Sexual Exploitation training: